adamczykkt/Traveling-salesman-problem/README.md

 # Traveling-salesman-problem
 Genetic algorithm approach was implemented to solve traveling salesman problem.
-This project was a part of Research&amp;Innovation course completion
+This project was a part of Research&amp;Innovation course completion.

 Python 3.6.1